 GREAT VALLEY FARM BREWERY & WINERY

 The Lexington Virginia area is full of vineyards, wineries, and breweries!
+Doing a little winery tour is one of the best things to do in Virginia!

 We actually found one just 15 minutes north of where we were staying, but unfortunately, it closed at 4:30pm.